Lathe26/AD9106_AWG/README.md

     - SRAM 0 is the formula $`sin(x)`$
     - SRAM 1 is the formula $`sin(x) + sin(2x)`$
     - SRAM 2 is the formula $`sin(x) + sin(2x) + sin(3x)`$
+- The SA and SP values are 16-bit values but only the top 12-bits are used.
+Thus, SA and SP are the start and stop sample numbers multiplied by 16 (aka, left shifted by 4 bits).
+To playback the entire SRAM contents without any added pauses, set SA to 0000, SP to FFFF, and Mod CYC to 0x1000.
+- Mod CYC defines the pattern period, which is (Mod CYC) / (180 MHz).
+For example, if Mod CYC is 0x1000, then the period is 22.7555 usec or 43.945 KHz.
 - Odd behavior has been observed when some setting are set to 0, when the STD (start delay) is longer than the Pattern Period, and other unusual settings.
 - Most of the settings that affect each mode are displayed on their respective screens.
 However, a handful of settings from one mode can affect another mode.
 For example, Phase can be set in one mode and affect ChispDDS mode.